Michael Gaenzle, Dr. rer. nat. habil.

-Current information on Lactobacillus nomenclature is also available on www.lactobacillus.ualberta.ca or www.lactobacillus.uantwerpen.be (mirrored websites)
+Current information on Lactobacillus nomenclature is also available on www.lactobacillus.ualberta.ca or www.lactobacillus.uantwerpen.be (mirrored websites that are periodically updated)

 Right panel: Metabolic potential lactobacilli as indicated by the presence/absence of key enzyme genes for different pathways.
 Different colors of the heat map represent different gene sets: gray for lactic metabolism, blue for acid resistance, purple for oligosaccharide metabolism, green for peptidases, and red for bacteriocins.
 The figure was published as Figure 4 in Zheng et al., 2015.
 Genomic analysis of lactobacilli and pediococci demonstrates that phylogeny matches ecology and physiology.
 Appl.
 Environ.
 Microbiol.
 81: 7233 – 7243.
 DOI: 10.1128/AEM.02116-15.